kibook/s1kd-tools/tools/s1kd-instance/README.md

         default issue type will be that of the master.

-      - If the issue is 001-01 and up but the master is "new", the default issue type will be "status".
+      - If the issue is 001-01 and up but the master is "new", the default issue type will be none.

     A different issue type than the default can be set with the -z (--issue-type) option.